-The most important use of life insurance is to meet the financial needs that accompany a person’s death, especially an untimely death.
+The most important use of life insurance is to meet the financial needs that arise when a person dies, especially if the death is untimely.
 Other personal uses of life insurance include the creation of an estate, cash accumulation, liquidity, estate conservation, and viatical settlements.

-It is said that life insurance is the easiest way to create an estate.
-Consider the person who takes out a $1,000,000 policy.
-If that person suffers a premature death after making only one premium payment, it’s obvious that a tremendous increase in the value of that investment (the premium payment) will be realized and that the deceased will have instantly created a sizeable estate.
+Life insurance is often described as the easiest way to create an estate.
+For example, suppose a person buys a $1,000,000 policy.
+If that person dies prematurely after making only one premium payment, the policy pays the death benefit.
+In that situation, the premium payment results in an immediate, substantial increase in value, and the deceased has effectively created a sizeable estate.

-Life insurance is recognized as an important financial planning tool.
-It provides the opportunity for savings (cash accumulation) on a tax deferred basis; the tax deferred growth can be accessed tax free through policy loan provisions.
+Life insurance is also an important financial planning tool.
+It can provide savings (cash accumulation) on a tax-deferred basis.
+This tax-deferred growth can be accessed tax-free through policy loan provisions.

-Life insurance proceeds can offset estate taxes, conserving one’s estate, or can be used to more readily liquidate an estate.
+Life insurance proceeds can also help with estate planning.
+They can be used to offset estate taxes, conserving the estate, or to provide cash that makes it easier to liquidate an estate.

 Under a viatical settlement, a terminally ill insured (viator) sells all rights to his/her life insurance policy to an investor for a percentage of the eventual death benefit.
 The investor receives the full death benefit when the insured ultimately dies.
 Proceeds from viatical settlements are not taxable as income, but in most terminal cases the insured will choose accelerated benefits over a viatical settlement.
 Accelerated benefits are living benefits paid by the insurance company that reduce the remaining death benefit to ultimately be paid to the beneficiary.

-Business owners/partners must plan for business continuation in the event of their premature death.
-The best approach is to make funds available for the surviving partner(s) to purchase the business interest from the deceased partner’s estate.
+Business owners/partners need a plan for business continuation if an owner dies prematurely.
+A common goal is to make funds available so the surviving partner(s) can purchase the deceased partner’s business interest from the estate.
 A buy-sell agreement, drafted by an attorney and funded by insurance proceeds, may be established for this purpose.

 Under an entity buy-sell agreement, the partnership itself is the owner of a policy on the life of each partner.
 When any one partner dies, the partnership purchases his/her share of the business from the decedent’s estate and divides it among the surviving partners.

-The death of a key employee may have adverse consequences on a company, especially a smaller one.
+The death of a key employee can have serious consequences for a company, especially a smaller one.
 A key employee is anyone whose role in the company is essential to its success, usually someone at the executive level.

-Key person insurance is intended to indemnify a business for the economic hardship brought on by the death of a key employee.
-A common method of determining the amount of insurance required is to estimate the loss of company profits that would result before a suitable replacement is found.
+Key person insurance is intended to indemnify a business for the economic hardship caused by the death of a key employee.
+One common way to estimate the amount of insurance needed is to project the loss of company profits expected before a suitable replacement is found.

 Key person life insurance policies are owned by the business, which is also the beneficiary.

-Often a company will want to reward certain employees.
-Split dollar life insurance (to assist that employee in the purchase of life insurance) is one means of doing so.
+A company may want to reward certain employees.
+Split dollar life insurance (to assist that employee in the purchase of life insurance) is one way to do this.

 Under a typical split dollar plan, the employer is the owner of the policy, but the employee has the right to name the beneficiary.
 Premiums are split between the employer and the employee, and the employer pays an amount of premium equal to that year’s increase in cash value.